 The product skill which is perhaps the most difficult to articulate is the ability to sense where a compromised solution still meets the needs of users whilst keeping your designers, developers and users happy at the same time.
 Juggling those three interests isn’t easy and it’s a skill which improves over time.

-But what about cases where design is our differentiator?
+But what about cases where design / UX is our differentiator?

 Yes, there is also a strategic consideration at play here too which is worth noting.

-If you’re lucky enough to work at a company with a clear set of strategic differentiators, it may be that one of your differentiators is your UX and design.
-In these cases, I’d argue that your tolerance for design compromises should be lower than in companies where your UX / design isn’t one of your explicit differentiators.
-This may mean more development time spent on pixel perfection, but it’s time well spent if this is truly a core area of focus for your business.
+It may be that one of your differentiators as a business and a product is your UX / design.
+In these cases, I’d argue that your tolerance for design debt should be lower than in companies where your UX / design isn’t one of your explicit differentiators.
+This may mean more development time spent on pixel perfection, but it’s time well spent.

-With increased competition from both industry giants and upstarts alike, the amount of scope for UX debt is decreasing as consumer expectations increase.
-Nonetheless, intelligent pragmatism – as is often the case with many aspects of product development – is the critical factor in managing UX debt effectively.
+With increased competition from both industry giants and upstarts alike, the amount of scope for UX debt is decreasing as user expectations increase.
+Nonetheless, a little pragmatism – as is often the case with many aspects of product development – is the critical factor in managing UX debt effectively.